ImEmmdie/homelab/homelab.md

 * deimos torrent
 --> 1TB HDD share for torrent for temporary movies/show and download then transferred to 4TB EXT drive with all Plex libraries
 * deimos Mac backup
---> 1TB HDD share for Time Machine backup and servers
+--> 1TB HDD share for Time Machine backup for my Mac's